Protecting Public Health Authority

 Highlights

 Public health restrictions.
 A recent measles outbreak in Columbus, Ohio, shows the dangers of stripping away public health authority.
-Since 2020, local boards of health can only issue quarantine and isolation orders to people who have been diagnosed.
+Since 2020, local boards of health can issue quarantine and isolation orders only to people who have been diagnosed.
 Public health officials can’t close schools or businesses except in very limited circumstances.
-These laws are prohibiting what used to be routine public health response tools. —Lonias Gilmore
+These laws are prohibiting what used to be routine public health response tools. ―Lonias Gilmore

 A recent measles outbreak in Columbus, Ohio, shows the dangers of stripping away public health authority.
-Since 2020, local boards of health can only issue quarantine and isolation orders to people who have been diagnosed.
+Since 2020, local boards of health can issue quarantine and isolation orders only to people who have been diagnosed.
 Public health officials can’t close schools or businesses except in very limited circumstances.
-These laws are prohibiting what used to be routine public health response tools. —Lonias Gilmore
+These laws are prohibiting what used to be routine public health response tools. ―Lonias Gilmore

-There wasn't enough trust in public health prior to the pandemic, and part of the reason was that public health was drastically underfunded.
-One of the silver linings coming out of the pandemic is the federal insight of needing more dedicated funding in public health — particularly for public health infrastructure and the workforce. —Maggie Davis
+There wasn't enough trust in public health prior to the pandemic, and part of the reason is that public health was drastically underfunded.
+One of the silver linings coming out of the pandemic is the federal insight of needing more dedicated funding in public health — particularly for public health infrastructure and the workforce. ―Maggie Davis

 Local control.
-In Oklahoma when our governor reopened a lot of things prematurely, our school boards and local health departments tried to take action to protect public health, but there was a lot of retaliation.
-It highlights the importance of local government being able to respond to their community conditions. —Adam Snipes
+In Oklahoma, when our governor reopened a lot of things prematurely, our school boards and local health departments tried to take action to protect public health, but there was a lot of retaliation.
+It highlights the importance of local government being able to respond to their community conditions. ―Adam Snipes

 Webinar Recording